Italian as a second language with E-LOCAL (Electronically Learning Other Cultures and Languages)

 The course has several questions.
 Some of these questions will not be evaluated to complete the course.
 Instead, the Homework you will find at the end of each Unit and the Final Assessment you will find at the end of the course will be evaluated.
 The Homework, as a whole, weighs 20% of the final score; the Final Assessment weighs 80% of the final score.
 You can find the points assigned for each exercise just under the title of the exercise itself, while the number of the maximum attempts is indicated under each quiz.
 The correct answer will be shown once you have used all the attempts available.
 Remember, the system will record the result of your final attempt, not the best of your attempts.

-The course is considered properly completed if the participant responds correctly to 60% of the questions in total.
+The course is considered properly completed if the participant responds correctly to at least 60% of the questions in total.
 After completing the course, if you have surpassed the required score, you can download and print a certificate of participation.
 The certificate of participation is signed by professor Andrea Ceccherelli, scientific coordinator of the E-LOCAL project and courses.

 Certificate of Accomplishment